wpilibsuite/frc-docs/source/docs/software/sensors/encoders-software.rst

 .. note:: The number of pulses used in the distance-per-pulse calculation does *not* depend on the :ref:`decoding type <decoding-type>` - each "pulse" should always be considered to be a full cycle (four edges).

-The :code:`Encoder` class offers a number of configuration methods
+The :code:`Encoder` class offers a number of configuration methods:

 .. tabs::